ShaishavShah04/updated-personal-site/outstatic/content/jobs/palantir-fulltime.md

 While I've always felt that I've learnt a lot in my internships, it doesn't compare to this full time experience.
 Here, I got to really hone my system architecture, low-latency design, clean choices, and intuition for how things should work. *(Thank you to my team for keeping extremely high code standards! 😁)*

-Overall, it was great though!
-I was happy I was able to not just learn myself, but also be able to help onboard others to the team and share what I knew.
+Overall, it is great though!
+I am happy I was able to not just learn myself, but also be able to help onboard others to the team and share what I knew.

 Here's a few notable achievements from my time there (so far!
 I'm currently there):